"One of the most positive people I've ever met."

-Dongxian Zhang was a valued Associate Professor in our Degenerative Diseases Program Sanford Burnham Prebys Medical Discovery Institute (SBP) and served as an Adjunct Assistant Professor in the Department of Molecular Pathology at University of California San Diego since 2004.
-He joined SBP in the fall of 1999 after working at Harvard Medical School in Boston.
+The Dongxian Zhang Memorial Fund is established for Dongxian Zhang, Associate Professor in our Degenerative Diseases Program and who served as an Adjunct Assistant Professor in the Department of Molecular Pathology at University of California San Diego since 2004.
+He joined the Institute in the fall of 1999 after working at Harvard Medical School in Boston.

 Dongxian made key advances in the study of motor neuron degeneration, including the discovery of novel neuroprotective factors and biomarkers of early events in disease pathology.
 His work will inform future development of therapies and diagnostics for conditions including amyotrophic lateral sclerosis (ALS) and spinal motor atrophy.

-“He was a valued associate professor in our Degenerative Diseases Program and served as an adjunct assistant professor in the Department of Molecular Pathology at UC San Diego since 2004,” says Kristiina Vuori, M.D., Ph.D., president of SBP.
+“He was a valued associate professor in our Degenerative Diseases Program and served as an adjunct assistant professor in the Department of Molecular Pathology at UC San Diego since 2004,” says Kristiina Vuori, M.D., Ph.D., president of Sanford Burnham Prebys.
 “His positive and helpful personality will be missed and always remembered.”

-“He told me he was surprised that he had been accepted to college, but that acceptance motivated him to go on to make major contributions to his chosen field of study,” says Randal Kaufman Ph.D., director of the Degenerative Diseases Program at SBP.
+“He told me he was surprised that he had been accepted to college, but that acceptance motivated him to go on to make major contributions to his chosen field of study,” says Randal Kaufman Ph.D., director of the Degenerative Diseases Program at the Institute.

 “When Dongxian shared the news about his diagnosis, he was incredibly brave and at peace with his life,” says Kaufman.
 “I will truly miss my friend.
 I will also miss the times we played golf.
 We enjoyed the camaraderie, which I will never forget."